mustafakendiguzel/OPENCV-DetectingColor-FindingDistance/README.md

 🔺 **Step 4:**
+-Find the object who has red color,then measure length and width

+🔺 **Step 5:**
+-Fill your measured values with known_width and known_distance

+🔺 **Step 6:**
--Find the object who has red color,then measure length and width -Fill your measured values with known_width and known_distance -upload a photo named 'resim.jpg'(in this photo there could be some other things or you can be seen thats not problem)
+-Upload a photo named 'resim.jpg'(in this photo there could be some other things or you can be seen thats not problem)

+🔺 WARNİNG!
+-Distance measurement is not 100% accurate.
+Accuracy is higher for objects closer to the length and width of the object you are measuring.

 A view from the project: ![Mask RCNN Sample](tick.png "Mask RCNN Sample")